-Today I want to talk to you about Edgar Allan Poe.
+Today I am writing to you to tell you about Edgar Allan Poe.

 To say Poe’s works have influenced literature is like saying water is wet.
 He and his work appear throughout popular culture in literature, music, films, and television.
 He has influenced many other great writers, such as H.P Lovecraft and Stephen King to name drop just two.
 His impact on the horror genre (as well as Sci-Fi and Detective) cannot be overstated.